 Lifetime ISAs (also known as LISAs) are a new type of ISA created to help people aged between 18 to 40 years save for their first home or retirement.
 If you take out a Lifetime ISA, the Government will give you a bonus worth 25% of what you pay in, up to a set limit, every tax year.
 This guide will help you understand whether taking out a Lifetime ISA is the best option for you.

 How a Lifetime ISA works

 If you’re buying a home with someone else, you can both take advantage of separate Lifetime ISAs.

 - You can put a maximum of £4,000 into a Lifetime ISA each tax year, until you’re 50.

-- At the end of the 2017/18 tax year, you are paid a 25% bonus from the government.
-After April 2018, the bonus will be paid in monthly.
+- You are paid a 25% bonus from the government.
+The bonus will be paid in monthly.